-The Code Enforcement Office is tasked with ensuring that a number of town rules are enforced.
+The Code Enforcement / Zoning Office is tasked with ensuring that the various adopted municipal codes are followed and enforced.
 Our safety, property values and Boonton's reputation as a cared for community depend on how well we care for our town.

 Report a Violation